roboscienceorg/book/source/Localization/index.rst

 Localization and Mapping.

 ..
 Note:: these sections are a mix of converted slides and notes.
 Reorganization of the topics is also needed.

 .. toctree::
    :maxdepth: 2

    WhatisLocalization
-   MapRepresentation
-   Decomposition
-   MapBuilding
+   Maps
+   Location